holdex/developers/.github/CONTRIBUTING.md

 Sometimes, a Goal already has a few identified problems, but it’s not always the case.

 > [!NOTE]
 > Once a Problems is identified, we report it as a [GitHub Issue](https://docs.github.com/en/issues) with the following following naming pattern: `Problem: [statement]`.
 We’re counting on our contributors to identify problems.
+Keep a Problem name short (under 65 chars) and cristal clear.

 ### Solution